syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ### Adding control via Designer

-Scheuler control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+Scheduler control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
 The required assembly references will be added automatically.

 ### Adding control manually in XAML